fdisk Command in Linux: Create Disk Partitions

 Partition number (1-128, default 1):

 Next, the command will ask you to specify the first sector.
-Generally it is always recommended to use the default values for the first value.
+In most cases, use the default value so fdisk can align the partition correctly.
 Hit “Enter” to use the default value (2048):

 First sector (2048-500118158, default 2048):

-On the next prompt, you’ll need to enter the last sector.
-You can use an absolute value for the last sector or relative value to the start sector, using the + symbol following by the partition size.
+On the next prompt, you will need to enter the last sector.
+You can use an absolute value for the last sector or a relative value to the start sector, using the + symbol followed by the partition size.
 The size can be specified in kibibytes (K), mebibytes (M), gibibytes (G), tebibytes (T), or pebibytes (P).

 Enter +100G to set the partition size to 100 GiB: